 - Have filed a personal injury claim against the at-fault party

 - Have a personal injury attorney that is working on contingency fees

 If you meet these two requirements, we encourage you to apply for medical funding so that you can overcome the financial hardship your injuries have caused.
 We’re here to help you get back on your feet and start living again.

 When you apply for medical funding, you don’t have to worry about getting a credit check or submitting a pay stub as proof of employment.
 We don’t require you to provide us with any information about your financial background to qualify.
 So, regardless of your financial situation, you can qualify for legal funding to cover your costs.

 How to Apply for Fast Medical Funding

 Click Apply Now to go to our application page.
-This is the only step that requires effort from you.
-We’ll get some basic information about yourself and your case.
+This is the only step that requires action and effort from you.
+We’ll ask for some basic information about you and your case.

 Our financial wizards are standing by to check your application.
 We’ll look over your details and contact you if we need anything else.
 Much of the time, we can get you an answer in as little as 24 hours.